futzu/SCTE35_threefive/README.md

- 🥇 threefive is the most advanced SCTE-35 decoder/encoder on the planet.
+ 🥇 threefive is the best and most advanced SCTE-35 tool on the planet.
- If you find a better SCTE-35 tool, you should use it.
  ---
 Latest Version is `2.3.99`